Shaun Livingston: Los Angeles Clippers (2004–2008)

 Livingston committed to Duke, but opted to skip college and enter the 2004 NBA draft, where he was selected fourth by the Los Angeles Clippers.
 Livingston was and was considered to be tall by point guard standards and due to the addition of Sam Cassell to the Clippers' roster, gained playing time as a shooting guard instead.
 Livingston recorded a career-high 14 assists on February 23, 2007, against the Golden State Warriors.

 In his first two NBA seasons, Livingston played 91 games and averaged 6.3 points per game.
 In his third season, Livingston averaged a career-high 9.3 points per game, being one of the few Clippers to improve from the 2005–06 season.

+Livingston missed 101 of 246 regular‑season games during his first three NBA seasons due to injuries.

 Knee injury

-In a game against the Charlotte Bobcats on February 26, 2007, Livingston suffered a debilitating knee injury, dislocating his left kneecap after landing awkwardly following a missed layup, resulting in the left leg snapping laterally.
+In a game against the Charlotte Bobcats on February 26, 2007, Livingston suffered a debilitating knee injury, dislocating his left kneecap after landing awkwardly following a missed layup, resulting in a severe lateral dislocation of the knee.
 Livingston injured almost every part of his knee, tearing the anterior cruciate ligament (ACL), the posterior cruciate ligament (PCL), and the lateral meniscus, badly spraining his medial collateral ligament (MCL), and dislocating his patella and his tibio-fibular joint.
 Livingston was told by a medical professional at the hospital that there was a chance that his leg would have to be amputated.
 Livingston required months of rehabilitation to be able to walk again.
-He was also riddled by injuries during the first three years of his professional career and missed 101 of 246 regular season games.